-Sample documents are available for each of the required policies listed in Section 5A on the IAC Dental CT website at intersocietal.org/dental/main/sample_documents.htm.
+Sample documents are available for each of the required policies listed in Section 5A on the IAC website at www.intersocietal.org/helpful-resources/sample-documents-repository.

 Section 6A: Multiple Sites (Fixed and/or Mobile)

 STANDARD - Multiple Sites

 - 6.1A When testing is performed at more than one physical facility, the dental practice may be eligible to apply for a single accreditation as a multiple site dental practice if the following criteria are met: - 6.1.1A all facilities have the same Dental or Medical Director; - 6.1.2A all CT examinations are interpreted by dental or medical staff included in the application; - 6.1.3A all dental practices utilize the same medical physicist or qualified expert; - 6.1.4A all CT examinations are performed by technical staff included in the application; - 6.1.5A technical and interpretive quality assessment, as outlined in Section 2C: QI Measures must be evaluated for all CT testing sites.